 The idea that a vegan diet cannot provide enough protein to support a healthy lifestyle is one of the most persistent myths about it.
 But if you know where to look, it's actually quite simple to get the daily recommended amount of protein!
 If you need a little pick-me-up, there is an amazing selection of vegan protein powders available, but the best course of action is to get your protein from whole foods like beans, lentils, and vegetables.

 Put dry beans in a big pot, then add water to cover them.
-Soak overnight OR heat in a pan until boiling.
+Soak overnight or heat in a pan until boiling.
 Simmer for one hour on low heat, after which you reduce the heat.
 Drain and set aside.
 Return the pot to the stovetop after cleaning it.

 After thoroughly patting the chicken dry, season it with salt and pepper.
 In the pot, heat 1 tablespoon of neutral oil over medium-high heat.
 The chicken should be added in an even layer, and it should be cooked for 5 minutes on each side, or until it is mostly done and starting to brown.
 Transfer it to a bowl after being removed from the pot.